-An AL-DTM can be used to transfer Lock Programs (and other data) between DL-Windows and locks.
-When computers cannot be transported or when electrical power is not available, the hand-held AL-DTM device acts as a go-between-it allows the transfer of lock data from the computer (through the AL-DTM) and to the lock, or in reverse (from the lock through the AL-DTM back to the computer).
-Note: Only 5000 events are transferred using the AL-DTM.
+An AL-DTM can be used to transfer Lock Programs (and other data) between DL-Windows and up to 48 locks.
+When computers cannot be transported or when electrical power is not available, the hand-held AL-DTM device acts as a go-between--it allows the transfer of lock data from the computer (through the AL-DTM) and to the lock, or in reverse (from the lock through the AL-DTM back to the computer).